- Fire Science Fact Card

 This curriculum prepares the student for employment as a volunteer, paid-on-call part-time or full-time firefighter.

-Firefighter II Certificate
+Basic Firefighter Operations Certificate

 This program is designed for students seeking employment in fire service by preparing them for the State Firefighter II certification exam.
 Students receive training in areas that include fire behavior, safety, fire control, communication, hazardous materials and fire prevention.
 Students demonstrate basic firefighter skills such as the use of ladders, hose, ropes, and breathing apparatus in a supervised setting.